AI-secure/DecodingTrust/README.md

 singularity exec --nv --bind /path/on/host:/path/in/container decoding-trust-v1.0.sif [arg1 arg2]
 ```

-We will also have a build for `ppc64le` platforms soon.
+We will also have a container build for `ppc64le` platforms soon.
 Stay tuned!

+### Notes
++ Each of the eight areas has its own subdirectory containing the respective code and README.

++ Follow the specific `README`: Every subdirectory has its own README.
+Refer to these documents for information on how to run the scripts and interpret the results.

 ## [Important] Candidate models
 In our benchmark, to have consistent conclusions and results, currently we mianly focus on evaluating the following two OpenAI models: